How to Buy Commercial Real Estate with a Loan

 This is a broad category that can include:

-Any type of real estate intended for residents, other than homes intended for single families, is considered multifamily real estate.
+All residential properties, other than homes intended for single families, are considered multifamily residential real estate.
 This includes real estate with multiple housing units within a building or a complex of buildings.

 Multifamily properties are more expensive than some other forms of commercial real estate, but with rent coming from multiple tenants, financing these properties tends to be easy to get, even compared with a traditional home loan.